PCBs Explained: A Simple Guide to Printed Circuit Boards

 How is a PCB made?

-The question “what is a PCB” is somewhat how this thing looks like, what it is contained of and how it is made.
-By looking on a printed circuit board it looks like a pretty simple technique to arrange, mount, and join components together.
-But in actual, it's a fairly complex process involving numerous technical stages and cutting-edge manufacturing systems.
+The question “What is a PCB?”also concerns its appearance, its composition, and how it is made.
+At first glance, a printed circuit board appears to use a fairly simple technique to arrange, mount, and connect components.However, it's a fairly complex process involving numerous technical stages and cutting-edge manufacturing systems.

 A PCB is a circuit board made from multiple layers of materials, arranged somewhat like a sandwich.
 The number of layers can be increased for more complex circuit boards.
-A typical very simple PCB circuit board consists of the above-mentioned 4 layers.
+A typical simple PCB consists of the four layers mentioned above.
 The early stages of PCB design involve drawing out the circuit you want the board to support, and testing it for basic function.
 The circuit design is then transferred to a manufacturer for further fabrication.
 The steps include:

 - Design and Layout